FACT CHECK: Trump, Illegal Immigration And Crime

 "They don't talk about the death and destruction caused by people who shouldn't be here," the president said.
 "People that will continuously get into trouble and do bad things."

 During the 2016 campaign, Trump often highlighted the case of Kate Steinle, who was fatally shot in San Francisco by Jose Ines Garcia Zarate, a Mexican national who had repeatedly crossed the border illegally.
 Garcia Zarate was acquitted of second-degree murder last year.
-A California jury was apparently persuaded by the defense argument that the shooting was accidental.
+A California jury was apparently convinced by the defense argument that the shooting was accidental.

 While any death is tragic, a February 2018 study by the Cato Institute using 2015 crime statistics from Texas found immigrants in the country illegally were 25 percent less likely to be convicted of homicide than native-born Americans.
 (Legal immigrants were 87 percent less likely.)